- Top

 |

 Seven & i Holdings believes that employee participation in social contribution activities is also crucial.
 Based on this belief, we plan and implement activities such as opportunities to experience nature and disaster reconstruction support programs.
-Moreover, to encourage employee participation in volunteer activities, Seven-Eleven Japan, Ito-Yokado, York, Seven & i Food Systems, and Seven Bank have instituted a volunteer leave system under which employees can take five days off per year for volunteer work.
+Moreover, to encourage employee participation in volunteer activities, Seven-Eleven Japan, Ito-Yokado, Seven & i Food Systems, and Seven Bank have instituted a volunteer leave system under which employees can take five days off per year for volunteer work.
 At Ito-Yokado, part-time workers may also take volunteer leave.
-In the fiscal year ended February 28, 2022, 10 employees in the Group took volunteer leave.
+In the fiscal year ended February 29, 2024, 17 employees in the Group took volunteer leave.

 In March 2016, Ito-Yokado commenced activities to encourage customers and employees to donate funds throughout the year by placing collection boxes next to almost all of its POS registers nationwide.
-This fund collection drive is the first of its kind to be held at a superstore chain throughout the year and is being undertaken to help solve various social issues on a revolving basis every three months.
+This year-round fund collection drive is being undertaken to help solve various social issues, with donation points set for three month periods.
 In addition, since June 2020 we have been collecting donations over the internet through the Seven & i Group’s Seven Mile Program.
-Through these fund collection drives, we raised ¥21,685,277 in donations from our customers and employees in the fiscal year ended February 28, 2022.
+Through these fund collection drives, we raised ¥53,868,834 in donations from our customers and employees in the fiscal year ended February 29, 2024.

-Furthermore, the “Thanks Blooming” initiative—launched in the fiscal year ended February 28, 2022 as part of our efforts to improve employee engagement—for collecting donations from employees by allowing them to exchange “Thanks Blooming” points as a way of saying “thank you” to their colleagues raised a total of ¥298,564.
-Ever since we began collecting donations at our stores in 2016, these three initiatives have raised a total of ¥207,404,982.
+Furthermore, the “Thanks Blooming” initiative—launched in the fiscal year ended February 28, 2022 as part of our efforts to improve employee engagement—for collecting donations from employees by allowing them to exchange “Thanks Blooming” points as a way of saying “thank you” to their colleagues, raised a total of ¥179,400 in the fiscal year ended February 29, 2024.
+Ever since we began collecting donations at our stores in 2016, these three initiatives have raised a total of ¥309,388,542.

 Implementation Period | Days | Fund Detail | Amount |